 For a list of courses commonly offered at FEN and their Tulane equivalents, please see Sample Courses Offered.

 Actual courses offered will vary from semester to semester and year to year.
-For a an up-to-date list of course offerings, please see the FEN course catalog.

 There is a Spanish course offered to exchange students through University of Chile's department of Humanities and Philosophy campus.
 However, it is about 25 minutes from FEN by bus and generally International students find that it doesn't work with their timetable.
 These language courses are credit-bearing and students can earn credit on a P/F basis.
 Students receive a certificate upon completion.